 If you live in VCB's catchment but are trying to register a player under the age of 11, you should be registering with a Little League Association.
 Links for the Vancouver West side Little League websites can be found below.

-For those of you who won't be joining us for the 2020, we are sad to see you go.
+For those of you who won't be joining us for the 2020 season, we're sad to see you go.
 You can disconnect your SportsEngine profile membership so you no longer receive mass emails from VCB by following the instructions here:

 |Division||Year of birth||Registration fee||Volunteer opt-out fee|